tlotter/aws-modernization-with-auth0/content/00_Introduction/_index.en.md

 # LEARNING OBJECTIVES
 Today we are going to learn the following topics:

-- How to authenticate users for Consumer, B2B and SaaS Apps
+- How to authenticate users for Consumer, B2B and SaaS Apps?
-- How to customize the full user journey
+- How to customize the full user journey?
+- How to enrich the Tokes generated for Apps and Backend-Systems?

 # WORKSHOP STRUCTURE
 This workshop is broken into the sections listed below.
 The estimated time for completing the workshop is 1-1.5 hours.